Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-excel/microsoft-excel-quiz.md

 - [ ] A heavy border appears around the range that is occupied by the array formula.
 - [x] In the formula bar, an array formula appears surrounded by curly brackets.
 - [ ] When a cell that contains an array formula is selected, range finders appear on the worksheet around the formula's precedent cells.

+#### Q51.
+In a worksheet, column A contains employee last names, column B contains their middle initials (if any), and column C contains their first names.
+Which tool can combine the last names, initials, and first names in column D without using a worksheet formula?
+- [ ] Concatenation
+- [ ] Columns to Text
+- [ ] Flash Fill
+- [ ] AutoFill

+#### Q52.
+Which formula returns the  value in cell A10 of the worksheet named Budget Variances?
+- [ ] ='Budget Variances'!A10
+- [ ] ='Budget Variances!A10'
+- [ ] ="BudgetVariances!A10"
+- [ ] ="BudgetVariances"!A10